12 Views on Life

 Though the COVID Tracking Project stopped collecting data in 2021, information on it and the public data set used can be found here: https://covidtracking.com/data.

-and my body’s cells keep ticking for soprano, alto saxophone, and piano
+and my body’s cells keep ticking for voice, alto saxophone, and piano

 Robert McClure